gude1/Shippment_Tracker/README.md

 ## Step 1:git clone the repo

-First, you clone the repo.
+First, you clone the repo and navigate into the root directory of the app

 ## Step 2: Install all necessary dependencies
 ```bash